 Frozen (thawed) peas are mixed in a food processor with mint leaves, garlic, salt, pepper and olive oil- that’s it!!
 It’s absolutely perfect for making ahead and assembling later (like at the campground).

 Here’s my husband Brian (rare appearance!)
 Yes, he’s always this happy.
 He’s a life-of-the-party kind of guy!
 He loved my little appetizer, and the rest of our friends were intrigued with the recipe too.
-I know it’s not really the sort of thing you bring on a camping trip, but it seriously was SO easy to make and assemble.
+I know you know crostini recipes, and they’re not really the sort of thing you bring on a camping trip, but it seriously was SO easy to make and assemble.
 I just spooned the filling into a ziploc baggie, had the bread cut ahead of time and brought a package of prosciutto.
 It was really nice to have something a little gourmet to munch on our first night there.

 Yield: 20 appetizers

 Prep Time: 25 minutes

 - 1 pound frozen peas, thawed